How To Clean Your Air Hockey Table So It Lasts Longer

 The cleaning process can be done very quickly and the few minutes required to clean your air hockey table can go a long way in preventing issues like clogged air holes.

-If you leave your cleaning until the dirt and dust have built up quite a bit then you may find that your cleaning process takes a lot longer than a few minutes and it may be almost impossible to remove some blockages without further maintenance.
+If you wait to clean your air hockey table until the dirt and dust have built up quite a bit then you may find that your cleaning process takes a lot longer than a few minutes and it may be almost impossible to remove some blockages without further maintenance.

 If you have invested in this fun game for your home then you’ll want to make sure your investment lasts for years to provide plenty of entertainment.
 Make a cleaning schedule and stick to it.
 A little bit of effort will go a long way in making sure your air hockey table works like new for a long time now that you know how to clean an air hockey table.